SFWLtd/angular-dojo/README.md

 In real life you might not want to instantly load the page and show some holding content whilst waiting for data.
 You may want to wait until all the data is present before activating the route.
 This can be achieved with **route resolvers**.
 They're not covered in this dojo, but are fairly straightforward.
 You can read more at [thoughtram](https://blog.thoughtram.io/angular/2016/10/10/resolving-route-data-in-angular-2.html).

 ## Interfacing with an API
 This repository contains a pre-built dotnet core webapi project.
-Open the solution within `./api/src/` in Visual Studio, and run the webapi project.
+Clone this repo, then open the solution within `./api/src/` in Visual Studio, and run the webapi project.
 Keep it running in the background.

 ### Swagger
 With the webapi project running, you should be able to browse to the Swagger endpoints, thanks to [NSwag](https://github.com/NSwag/NSwag):